catalystneuro/neuroconv/docs/user_guide/adding_trials.rst

 Adding Trials to NWB Files
 ==========================

-NWB allows you to store information about time intervals in a structured way.
-These structure are often used to store information about trials, epochs, or other time intervals in the data.
+NWB allows you to store information about timing information in a structured way.
+These structures are often used to store information about trials, epochs, or other time intervals in the data.
-You can add time intervals to an NWBFile object before writing it using PyNWB.
-Here is an example of how to add trials to an NWBFile object.
+Here is how to add trials to an NWBFile object:
-Here is how you would add trials to an NWB file:

 .. code-block:: python